denmeadbrass/denmeadbrass.github.io/gigs/_posts/2023-07-08-proms-in-the-park.md

 image: 2023-07-08-proms-in-the-park.jpg
 ---

-Bring a picnic and enjoy an outdoor "last night of the proms" style event featuring Denmead Brass, the Portsmouth Ska Choir and singer ?????????????.
+Bring a picnic and enjoy an outdoor "last night of the proms" style event featuring Denmead Brass and the Portsmouth Ska Choir.
 Listen to a varied selection of music and sing along to the traditional "last night" tunes.
 A fun and informal evening for all the family.